Bachelor of Laws and Bachelor of Accounting - CB68

 |Core Units||33||Major Units||None|

-You are required to complete 36 units including 23 core units, one elective by online study in law and 12 core accounting technical units.
+You are required to complete 36 units including 33 core units (21 core law and 12 core accounting units) and 3 electives.

 For information on the units, you could study as part of this course, visit the Handbook and select the "Course Structure" tab.